zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 We use `#first-three` as our CSS selector, which is a `div` that contains three images - the app icons we're moving (SnapChat, Weather, and Angry Birds).

 The first property we set is `position`.
-This property can have several different values, but the most important two are `absolute` and `relative`. `Absolute` means that an element's position is defined specifically.
+This property can have several different values, but the most important two are `absolute` and `relative`.

+`absolute` means that an element's position is defined specifically.
 It's like telling someone, go stand in the top left corner of the room, 10 feet from the left wall, and ten feet from the top wall.
-No matter the size of the room, you always have to stay 10 feet from the top and the left. `relative` means that the placement of an element is relative to other elements.
+No matter the size of the room, you always have to stay 10 feet from the top and the left.

+`relative` means that the placement of an element is relative to other elements.
 It's like saying stand 10% of the length of the room away from the top, and 15% of the width of the room away from the left of the wall.
 If the room shrinks, so do those percentages and thus your placement.

-We set `position: absolute;` for now, which means the position of this div containing the three icons is never going to move.
+We set `position: absolute;` for now, which means the position of this `div` containing the three icons is never going to move.
 We the set `top: 300px`, meaning the images are going to be 300 pixels away from the top of the page.
 We also set `left: 620px;` meaning the images are going to be 620 pixels from the left side of the page.

 #### Step 4: